 Admission to Niagara University is on a rolling basis.
 It is recommended that you apply sooner rather than later to allow adequate time for processing and immigration paperwork to be completed.
 Please visit the Niagara University Application page for links to various online application forms.

-Please note there is no application fee for international students.
+Please note there is no application fee for undergraduate international students and a $30 US application fee for graduate international students.

 Official transcripts of academic work and completion certificates from each secondary school and university attended.
 If transcripts are not in English, all transcripts must be sent to Niagara University via World Education Services, or WES.
 The 'Course by Course Report' evaluation is needed at a minimum.